dice-group/PaulParser/README.md

 Find the list at: PAUL > My
 Courses > Term administration > Course Overview > Event > Participants >
 Extended list.
+Mark the table (extended list) on the PAUL website.
+Copy it.
+Paste it to the PaulParser text field.
 Use me to create CSV files.

 ## Download and run